hawaii-ai/bus-density/README.md

     - `graylevel_method.py` does grid searches and saves predictions from an MLP, random forest and logistic regression models from the image histograms written above.
     - `generate_predictions.py` generates predictions from trained deep learning models.
     - `train.py` provides model training code, given optimal hyperparameters found during Optuns runs.
-    - `cancer_risk.ipynb` provides the method for the sampling-based logistic regression model construction used for cancer risk estimates. **Note that the ORs and performance in this notebook are expected to be invalid**, due to the small size of the sample dataset provided.